Why Digital Ally Inc. (DGLY)’s Most Recent Report Reveals Some Hints About Its Future

 Maxim Group gave a rating of “Buy” to DGLY, setting the target price at $15 in the report published on August 18th of the previous year.

-Volatility was left at 8.22%, however, over the last 30 days, the volatility rate increased by 8.46%, as shares surge +2.01% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -25.91% lower at present.
+Volatility was left at 8.21%, however, over the last 30 days, the volatility rate increased by 7.54%, as shares sank -2.17% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -34.07% lower at present.

-During the last 5 trading sessions, DGLY rose by +18.02%, which changed the moving average for the period of 200-days by -39.22% in comparison to the 20-day moving average, which settled at $1.81.
-In addition, Digital Ally Inc. saw -13.25% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DGLY fell by -11.33%, which changed the moving average for the period of 200-days by -41.27% in comparison to the 20-day moving average, which settled at $1.7555.
+In addition, Digital Ally Inc. saw -23.08% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading